I'm Feeling You

 "I'm Feeling You" is a song recorded by Santana with The Wreckers (Michelle Branch and Jessica Harp) for Santana's 2005 album All That I Am.
-The song was written and produced by Kara DioGuardi and John Shanks, with Branch credited as a co-writer at the label's request.
+The song was written and produced by Kara DioGuardi and John Shanks, with Branch credited as a co-writer.
 "I'm Feeling You" was Santana's second collaboration with Branch, the first being "The Game of Love" (2002).

 An accompanying music video directed by The Malloys showed Branch and Carlos Santana singing onstage of a party, with Jessica Harp singing background.
 The single reached number fifty-five on the U.S. Billboard Hot 100 and performed best on adult contemporary radio formats, reaching numbers five and six on the Billboard Adult Contemporary and Adult Top 40 charts, respectively.

 Background

 On a message posted to her message board on 6 December 2005, Branch expresses her dissatisfaction with being associated with the record.
 She asserts that she was "pressured" by her record company, Maverick Records, to sing on the track, with Jessica Harp being similarly pushed into it so that Maverick could promote Branch and Harp's country music duo, The Wreckers.
 Branch also claims that she did not do any writing for the song, asserting that her name in the writing credits was used by John Shanks as a "bargaining tool."